 I have no idea why they called this drink “The Donkey Punch”.
 Perhaps it was a virtuous move and they were simply clueless on what the meaning is in the pub down the road.
 Despite this, the concoction of gin, elderflower liquor, carrot juice and celery was a well put together drink.

 Sour dough from Hedone £2.50 always features on my order as it’s brilliant.
-Being an unapologetic bread nerd is a proud thing and I see this as the Porsche of sour doughs.
+Being an unapologetic bread nerd is a proud thing of mine and I see this as the Porsche of sour doughs.

 Onto the snacks.

 Crispy pigs head £4.
 The muscles and gelatine from the swine’s jaws were prised out with surgical precision.
 Then it’s wrapped in breadcrumbs and fried to a crisp.
-Gribiche sauce which its topped with is like tartare sauce’s smarter older sibling – more butch and more fancy with herbs.
+Gribiche sauce which its topped with, is like tartare sauce’s smarter, butcher older brother with fancy herbs.

-Scones £4 with maple syrup is studded with bacon, it’s made for the clotted cream it comes with.
-The way the cream melts into the scone is a sight to behold.
+Scones £4 with maple syrup are studded with bacon, they’re also made for the clotted cream they comes with, you can’t have one without the other.

 Cornish crab, Jerusalem artichoke and shallot chutney £5 was also a winner.